Reasons Why Employees Hate HR

 5. HR Is Too Involved in Office Politics

 HR staff members are viewed by many employees as seeking to curry favor with the executive leadership.
 They make dealing with employees political based on the employee’s job title and position.

 Because HR does not add value to the bottom line or fails to demonstrate how they have, employees view the job as expendable.
 In their view, HR employees ingratiate themselves with managers and executives because they add no value to the bottom line.

-A common theme from readers of this website is that HR staff should prove themselves in a management role in the line organization before joining HR.
+A common theme encountered frequently from readers is that HR staff should prove themselves in a management role in the line organization before joining HR.

 “Why would anyone with real talent (a trendy HR term) want to waste their career in HR where one can become an expert in government regulations and deal with employee issues. no—real talent wants to excel and HR is just not a place where that is going to happen.

 While the company evolves to survive, HR is often decades behind.
 Dealing with HR people is like talking to cave dwellers.
 Next time you find yourself frustrated by HR, just be thankful you are smart or ambitious enough not to work there."

 These five factors can play a serious role in how competent and trustworthy employees in your organization view HR.
 For a successful organization that retains the best employees to serve customers, the above five opinions are deadly.
 Do everything you can to avoiding creating them in the first place.